anttisalonen/progbook/rst/c_str.rst

   -- Brian Kernighan

-This chapter goes in depth around strings (and buffers in general) in C.
+This section goes in depth around strings (and buffers in general) in C.

 C string handling
 =================